hydrabus/hydrabus/firmware/micropython/README.md

     3) Connect MicroUsb cable from PC to HydraBus USB1 board, now windows shall detect a new device (if you have problem to detect the device use an USB1.1 or 2.0 Hub as there is problem with USB3.0 port on some computer and windows version).
-    4) Download the USB DFU driver from current directory STM32F4_USB_DFU_Driver.zip 4-1) Extract the archive and install the drivers.
+    4) Download the USB DFU driver from directory hydrabus/firmware/STM32F4_USB_DFU_Driver.zip 4-1) Extract the archive and install the drivers.
     5) Launch from current directory update_fw_usb_dfu_hydrabus.bat (will flash latest firmware during about 20s)
     6) Disconnect MicroUsb cable from HydraBus and Disconnect "BOOT0 to 3V3"